 The broad area of molecular, cell and developmental biology is a rapidly growing area that has deeply impacted modern biological approaches.
 This area has developed an array of new and innovative molecular tools and approaches which has changed virtually all other areas of biology.
 Molecular, cell and developmental biology are widely recognized as vitally important unifying areas of biology and are ever expanding in importance and impact.
 We are fortunate to have an outstanding community of researchers in this area covering the range from molecular biotechnology, fungal and plant genetics, plant biochemical and developmental biology through to animal developmental biology.
 We have excellent equipment and core facilities including microscopy and imaging as well as molecular and analytical facilities to support research in this area.
 In terms of equipment, infrastructure and expertise researchers in this area have strong links with a number of researchers who work in the biodiversity and physiological areas described below.
 This is particularly applicable to researchers with interests in molecular evolutionary biology.

-Researchers in this area are: Judy Anderson, Mark Belmonte, Mark Fry, Erwin Huebner, Jay Kormish, Jeffrey Marcus, Dana Schroeder, Jason Stout, Steve Whyard.
+Researchers in this area are: Judy Anderson, Mark Belmonte, Mark Fry, Erwin Huebner, Jay Kormish, Jeffrey Marcus, Dana Schroeder, Jason Stout, Olivia Wilkins, Steve Whyard.

 Physiology compliments the departments’ cell and developmental biology, biodiversity and the ecological research.
 Physiology deals with the functioning of organisms and the internal integration of a host of biochemical, cellular, tissue and whole organism mechanisms.
 Research in this area covers a spectrum from regulatory physiological mechanisms to the effects of environmental factors on biological functions.
 The departments’ excellent complement of physiologists bring an array of innovative techniques to bear in research advancing frontiers in physiology.